cityofaustin/atd-moped/moped-toolbox/access_migration/README.md

 - should we assign "New" work type to anything that doesn't have a work type?
 - facility type "Corridor Plan" (and similalry the ProjecType) attribute - what to do with these?
 - how to handle entities that don't exist in moped. see https://docs.google.com/spreadsheets/d/1mRvElKNrswuWKga_I1iHSD4-5J9m4UsOuB8n5oyGvDs/edit#gid=1400142967

-- not migrating these project facility colummns:
-  - PerfMeasureCategory
-  - PerfMeasureName
-  - PerfMeasureType
-  - Categories